Voting in Colorado is Easy & Convenient!

 Yes.
 Although, please do not wait that long. ☺

 Any U.S. Citizen who is 18 years or older by Nov.
-3, 2020, who has lived in CO at least 22 days, and is not presently incarcerated for a felony.
+2, 2021, who has lived in CO at least 22 days prior to the election, and is not presently incarcerated for a felony.

 Do I need identification?